vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 ------------------

 This struct is the whole GPU API.
-It is threadsafe and boringly stable: use getVulkanAPI (VapourSynth4.h, API 4.3) to obtain it, together with the VSVULKAN_API_VERSION_ you were compiled against.
-Returns NULL if the requested version is newer than the core supports.
+It is threadsafe and boringly stable: use getVulkanAPI (VapourSynth4.h, API 4.3) to obtain it.
+It takes no arguments and never returns NULL — the GPU API has no version of its own, growing append-only with the core API instead, so which one you get was already settled when the VSAPI itself was, and getAPIVersion says which that was.

 Unless an entry says otherwise, a status returning function returns 0 on success and nonzero on failure, and one returning a handle returns NULL on